Artisan Gift Shop

 Current information regarding the next meeting and craft project are on display in the shop window.
-To preregister and for more information, call Program Chair Cathie Rodefer at 443-783-2937.
+To preregister and for more information, call Program Chair Candy Foreman at 410-641-6082.

 Crafter of the Month

-View O’Connor's projects and other handmade items at the Artisan Gift Shop in White Horse Park, on 239 Ocean Parkway in Ocean Pines.
-The shop is open every Saturday from 8 a.m. to 3 p.m. and Sunday from 10 a.m. to 3 p.m.
+To see Benjamin's works and more creations, stop by the Pine’eer Artisan Gift Shop, open every Saturday from 8 a.m. to 3 p.m. and Sunday from 10 a.m. to 3 p.m., except holidays.

-The Winter Wonderland Holiday Artisan & Craft Fair is held indoors in the Ocean Pines Community Center on the first Saturday in November, from 9 a.m. - 3 p.m.
+The Winter Wonderland Holiday Craft Fair is held indoors in the Ocean Pines Community Center on the first Saturday in November, from 9 a.m. - 3 p.m.
 A large number of crafters attend, making the event perfect for those seeking holiday gifts.
-Vendors interested in participating may call Nancy Burkett at 302-233-0761.
+Vendors interested in participating may call Debbie Jiwa at 410-430-7855.

 At both events, the Craft Club offers its famous homemade bake sale.

 *Profits from the sale of merchandise in this shop and from annual craft fairs are given back to the community in the form of donations, each year.
-Since the shop's inception, more than $160,000 has been given back to Ocean Pines.
+Since the shop's inception in 1974, more than $175,000 has been given back to Ocean Pines.

 Volunteers are essential to every aspect of the Artisan Gift Shop.
 They provide support and manpower to allow the club and the shop to operate to its full potential.